Amir-Hossein-ID/IMDBee/README.md

 # IMDBee
-a python module to retrieve data from imdb
+A python module to retrieve data from imdb

 # How to Use